 Parameter Description Default Value Supported Databases IMPORT_DATA Set to true to import data into the data store.
 False All INITIALIZE_DATA Set to true to initialize the data in the data store, using the data initialization script.
 False All LOG_FILE_COUNT Maximum number of log files to create before starting to overwrite previous log files.
 Must be a valid integer.
 Data Store Administrator tools do not generate large logs.
-5 All LOG_FILE_SIZE Approximate maximum size of log files, in byte, before a new log file starts.
+5 All LOG_FILE_NAME The name of the log file.
+Do not add a file extension.
+The extension is set to .log.
+A unique number is appended automatically to the file name to prevent overwriting previous logs.
+Encyclopedia DataStore Administrator <number>.log</number> LOG_FILE_SIZE Approximate maximum size of log files, in byte, before a new log file starts.
 Must be a valid integer.
 Data Store Administrator tools do not generate large logs.
-10,000,000 All NEW_SCHEMA_NAME Name of the new schema to be created, or the name of the target schema for data export.
+10,000,000 All LOG_FOLDER The full path of folder to write logs.
+AC_DATA HOME/ server/log.
+NEW_SCHEMA_NAME Name of the new schema to be created, or the name of the target schema for data export.
 This name is required if {SCHEMA_NAME} is not present.
 Restrict schema name to alphanumeric and underscore characters with an initial alphabetic character in the pattern [a-z][a-z 0-9].
-Do not use a hyphen. {SCHEMA NAME} All NEW_SCHEMA PASSWWORD Password of the database superuser.
-This parameter is required if {NEW_SCHEMA NAME} is present. {NEW SCHEMA PASSWORD} All NEW VOLUME_NAME Name of the new volume to be created, or the name of the target schema for data export.
-Do not use a hyphen in a volume name. {NEW VOLUME NAME} All ORACLE_TNS NAMES_FILE Absolute path to the Oracle TNS names file.
-This path can be used instead of {DATABASE_HOST} and {DATABASE_PORT} to generate a JDBC URL.
-Oracle
+Do not use a hyphen. {SCHEMA NAME} All NEW_SCHEMA PASSWORD Password of the database superuser.
+This parameter is required if {NEW_SCHEMA_NAME} is present. {NEW SCHEMA PASSWORD} All